spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 ##### Creating a UnityClient entity prefab

-The FPS starter project contains a health pack prefab, `HealthPack.prefab`, in the folder: `/Assets/Resources/Prefabs/`.
+The FPS starter project contains a health pack prefab named `HealthPickup.prefab` in the folder: `/Assets/Fps/Prefabs/`.
+Have a look at it and create a copy in the `/Assets/Fps/Resources/Prefabs/UnityClient/` folder.

-In the `/Assets/Resources/Prefabs/UnityClient/` folder create a new prefab named **"HealthPickup"**.
-Give this two children, the health pack and the base plate (`/Assets/Resources/Prefabs/HealthPackCube.prefab` and `/Assets/Resources/Prefabs/HealthPackBase.prefab`).

 <%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.